3brahimi/RARE/README.md

 2. **Configuration**: Default configurations for a subset of equations are set in `config/equations`.
 Each equation has a single JSON file that defines the model type, training type, number of epochs, early stopping criteria, indices of target features for perturbation, and other relevant parameters.

-3. **Run the Main Script**: Execute the `main.py` script will perform the training process for a set of equations using MLP model with Mean Squared Error as the loss function.
+3. **Run the Main Script**: Execute the `main.py` script will perform the training process for the equation `I.6.2` using MLP model with Mean Squared Error as the loss function, and for both trainin types: clean and noise-aware.

 ```bash
 python main.py